Rafucho25/numeric-keyboard-amazfit-devices/README.md

 This is my first project using javascript so maybe there are ways to improve the quality of the code.

 Let me know if you have any ideas or recommendations to improve.

+I will add more devices like gts 3, gts 4, etc...